Fundamental Bounds on Online Strategic Classification: Deterministic Classifiers

 \subsection{Unrealizable Case}

 In the unrealizable (agnostic) case, we remove the assumption that there exists a perfect classifier under manipulation.
 Our goal is to design an adaptive algorithm that does not make too many mistakes compared to $\OPT$ (which is the minimum number of mistakes achieved by any classifier in $\cH$), without a priori knowledge of the value of $\OPT$ or the optimal classifier that achieves this value.
-Before presenting our algorithm, we first observe that for any classifier $h$ with positive region $S_h$, $h$ makes a mistake on a true positive agent $u$ if and only if $u$ cannot reach $S_h$, and $h$ makes a mistake on a true negative agent $u$ if and only if $u$ can reach $S_h$.